vicentehelano/Guard-vertices/README.md

 # Guard-vertices
 *A guard-based data structure for triangulations*

-This repository is still under development.
-It contains Python implementations of the following data structures for planar triangulations:
+This repository contains Python implementations of the following data structures for planar triangulations:
 1. `guard-vertices` (Batista, 2010)
 2. `link-vertices` (Blandford et al., 2005)